IRNAS/irnas-guidelines-docs/README.md

 all belong on the Gitbook.

-Enginners and developers can also write to the GitBook vy specific instruction.
+Enginners and developers can also write to the GitBook on specific instructions.

 ### Github